 SWT - Day 5 Jesus’ Mission to the Poor

-Day 5 — Jesus’ Mission to the Poor
+Jesus’ Mission to the Poor

 When Jesus stood in the synagogue and read these words, He was not making a vague spiritual statement.
 He was declaring the purpose of His mission.
 The gospel He preached to the poor was not a message that sanctified lack or glorified struggle.
 It was a proclamation of deliverance, restoration, and freedom in every area of life—including provision.

-Jesus did not preach survival; He preached freedom.
-He did not preach resignation; He preached restoration.
-The anointing on His life was not only to forgive sin but to dismantle systems of lack that keep people from fulfilling their God-given destiny.
-A poor church cannot fully fund a global harvest.
-A bound people cannot advance a free Kingdom.
+Jesus did not preach survival—He preached freedom.
+When He stood in the synagogue and declared, “The Spirit of the Lord is upon Me… He has anointed Me to preach good news to the poor” (Luke 4:18), He was not announcing permission to remain in lack, but Heaven’s plan for restoration.
+The anointing on His life was not only to forgive sin but to dismantle systems of bondage—including lack—that prevent people from fulfilling their God-given destiny.
+A church struggling to survive cannot fully fund a global harvest, and a bound people cannot advance a free Kingdom.
 This is why provision is inseparable from purpose.

 Declaration